ryco117/CryptoChat/README.md

 String Inputs:
--ip	--ip-address		specify the ip address to attempt to connect to																				works -o	--output			save the rsa keys generated to files which can be reused																		works -sp,	--save-public		save the peers public key to a specified file -lk	--load-keys		specify the files to load rsa keys from (public and private) that we will use														works -lp	--load-public		specify the file to load rsa public key from that the peer has the private key to													implemented without checked
+-ip	--ip-address		specify the ip address to attempt to connect to																				works -o	--output			save the rsa keys generated to files which can be reused																		works -sp,	--save-public		save the peers public key to a specified file																					works -lk	--load-keys		specify the files to load rsa keys from (public and private) that we will use														works -lp	--load-public		specify the file to load rsa public key from that the peer has the private key to													works

 Integer Inputs:
--P, --ports		the port number to open and connect to
+-P, --ports		the port number to open and connect to																						implemented without checking

 Input Argument Examples:
 -ip 192.168.1.70	will connect to 192.168.1.70